The Institute of Indian Foundrymen

 India: Melting scrap prices inch down by INR 200/t d-o-d in Alang

-Ship-breaking melting scrap prices in Gujarat's Alang market decreased by INR 200/t d-o-d on 23 Apr'24.
-According to BigMint's assessment, HMS (80:20) prices stood at INR 36,600/t ex-yard.
-The decline in semi-finished steel prices in yesterday's session, coupled with moderate buying enquiries for scrap due to weak sentiments in the spot market, prompted suppliers to reduce their offers today.
+Ship-breaking melting scrap prices in Gujarat's Alang market decreased by INR 200/t d-o-d on 11 Jul'24.
+According to BigMint's assessment, HMS (80:20) prices stand at INR 35,000/t ($419/t) ex-yard.
+Need-based trade activity was observed in semi-finished and finished steel in the region during yesterday's trading session.
+Additionally, moderate trade activity in scrap prompted suppliers to reduce their offers today

 Industry News